KarimGP/KarimGP/README.md

 Hi! 👋

 I'm Karim.
-I'm a data analyst delving into data science with technical architecture background.
-I'm highly motivated to continue learning about big data and taking on new challenges.
+I'm a data analyst delving into data science with Technical Architecture background.
+I'm highly motivated to continue discovering about big data and taking on new challenges.

 You can contact me at karimkgp@gmail.com